keisku/kubectl-explore/README.md

 ## Motivation

 - `kubectl explain` needs knowing in advance the resources name/fields.
-- `kubectl explain` is already helpful, but typing the accurate path to the filed is a tedious and typo-prone.
+- `kubectl explain` needs typing the accurate path to the resource name/field, which is a tedious and typo-prone.

 ## Usage